2023 Gold Dome Bill Tracker

 What would it do: When an EV owner plugs their car into a public charging station right now, they pay based on how long they’re plugged in.
 If HB 406 or SB 146 pass, EV drivers would pay for the amount of power they use – like paying for gas by the gallon.

 The Department of Transportation relies on gas taxes for funding, so this bill also paves the way for eventually establishing a tax on the electricity sold at EV-charging stations.
+The bill would also include a new fee of about 2.84 cents per kilowatt hour at public charging stations to replace lost gas tax revenue.

-A similar bill is moving through the Senate – and several other EV-related bills have also been introduced this session.
+Several other EV-related bills have also been introduced this session.

 What supporters say: Supporters of the EV industry say this is an important step forward that would make driving EVs simpler and more fair.